john-science/john-science.github.io/_posts/2016-10-31-history-tolkiens-dwarves.md

 + Some Ainur descend into Arda to oversee it; they are known as the [Valar](https://en.wikipedia.org/wiki/Vala_%28Middle-earth%29). <sub>1</sub>
 + Melkor claims Arda for himself, and so becomes the source of all evil. <sub>2</sub>
 + Aulë, god* of skill and craftsmanship, creates the Dwarves in secret from the other Valar. <sub>2 9</sub>
-+ Ilúvatar finds out about the Dwarves, and tells Aulë to destroy them.
-But Ilúvatar stops Aulë at the last moment and allows the Dwarves to exist, stipulating only that they must go to sleep until after the Elves awake. <sub>9</sub>
++ Ilúvatar tells Aulë to destroy the Dwarves, but stops him at the last moment and allows the Dwarves to exist, stipulating only that they must go to sleep until after the Elves awake. <sub>9</sub>
 + [YT](https://en.wikipedia.org/wiki/History_of_Arda#Years_of_the_Trees) 1050: Elves are awakened by [Ilúvatar](https://en.wikipedia.org/wiki/Eru_Il%C3%BAvatar). <sub>8</sub>
-+ [Sauron](https://en.wikipedia.org/wiki/Sauron) is originally a [Maia](https://en.wikipedia.org/wiki/Maia_%28Middle-earth%29), or demigod servant, to [Aulë](https://en.wikipedia.org/wiki/Aul%C3%AB); but he is corrupted and becomes the chief lieutenant of [Melkor](https://en.wikipedia.org/wiki/Morgoth). <sub>2</sub>
++ [Sauron](https://en.wikipedia.org/wiki/Sauron) is originally a [Maia](https://en.wikipedia.org/wiki/Maia_%28Middle-earth%29), something like a demigod servant, to [Aulë](https://en.wikipedia.org/wiki/Aul%C3%AB); but he is corrupted and becomes the chief lieutenant of [Melkor](https://en.wikipedia.org/wiki/Morgoth). <sub>2</sub>
 + Melkor begins breeding [Orcs](https://en.wikipedia.org/wiki/Orc_%28Middle-earth%29). <sub>9</sub>

 <sub>*In the Valquenta, Tolkien writes of the Valar: "Men often called them Gods", but he does not say what the Dwarves called them.</sub>